joaovargass/joaovargass.github.io/README.md

 <ul>
   <li>The system has to authenticate with GCP’s BigQuery to access all databases</li>
-  <li>The system has to query all the consumers inside the corporate database that are potential grooming consumers for three different brands: Gillette, Gillette King C, and Braun</li>
+  <li>The system has to query all the consumers inside the corporate database that are potential grooming consumers for three different grooming brands</li>
   <li>The system has to query all the traits inside the corporate database that could be related to grooming products</li>
   <li>The system has to query all the events inside the corporate database that could be related to grooming products</li>
   <li>The system has to query all the data sources inside the corporate database that could be related to grooming consumers</li>